twright/bondwb/README.md

 ```
 BioWB:> plot Pi 0 10 100
 ```
-Resulting in the following plot window:
+resulting in the following plot window:
 ![](./images/enzyme-plot-window-bond.png)

 We can also perform a stochastic simulation of the model using [StochPy](http://stochpy.sourceforge.net/)'s implementation of Gillespie's Stochastic Simulation Algorithm: